jreijn/hippo-addon-restful-webservices-demo/README.md

 # Hippo RESTful Web services demo project

-This project is a demo project for the [Hippo RestFul Web services addon](https://github.com/jreijn/hippo-webservices-addon).
+This project is a demo project for the [Hippo RESTful Web services addon](https://github.com/jreijn/hippo-webservices-addon).
-Run this project right now you will need to install the web services addon first into your local maven repository.
+Run this project right now you will need to install the web services add-on first into your local maven repository.

 ## Running locally